 In larger rivers and tail-water fisheries, there will be intermittent hatches much of the day, but the best insect activity will be at first light and last light.
 During these low light hours, behavioral drifts of insects plays a big part in trout feeding, especially early in the morning.
 Drifting tiny nymphs can be very productive during the period between dark and daylight.
-Be alert.
 Noisy wading can ruin the best water.
 When fishing trout in shallow water, the best approach is “stalk more cast less.”
 Use your eyes.
 Be alert.

 During the hot part of the day, dehydration can be a real factor for aquatic insects, so the ones that hatch during midday get off the water and into the shade as quick as possible.
 Many midday hatches produce a high percentage of cripples.
 During the day, look for shady spots along the edges of the river.
 Slow back-eddies often collect dead and dying insects.
 This kind of water produces most of the trout feeding action while the sun is on the water.

 A good rule of thumb during hot weather periods is that high elevation streams are normally cooler than low elevation streams.
 If you are fishing mountain streams where fish can migrate, fish often move upstream for cooler water during summer.
 They also seek out areas with the highest oxygen content.

 Get Organized – Your pack is your office on the river!